Skip to content

 Planning Pattern

-Pattern 5: Multi-Agent Collaboration (3 minutes)
+Pattern 5: Multi-Agent Collaboration - The Power of Specialized Teams

 Purpose: Specialized agents working together

-# Multi-agent pattern
+# Multi-agent pattern - basic collaboration

 research_agent = Agent(role="researcher", tools=[web_search])